Boredom Busters For Earth Science Week

 4. Collaboration—Make it a team effort.
 Let students know that they can be followers, leaders, or both.

 Another way to incorporate these topics into the classroom is to decorate the room to promote STEM success!
 Display a vibrant STEM bulletin board set to prepare, motivate, and support the class during your different lab sessions.
 If you’re teaching a specific topic, display interactive charts around your classroom to reinforce the lessons in an engaging way.
-For example, during Earth Science Week, displaying this interactive weather wheel chart not only teaches children about weather through a hands-on activity, its vibrant colors also add zest to the classroom!
+For example, during Earth Science Week, displaying this Weather Bulletin Board Set not only teaches children about weather through a hands-on activity, its vibrant colors also add zest to the classroom!

 STEM Challenges fun activities for students